iv-stpn/json-to-sql-parser/README.md

 ### SQL Injection Protection

-All user values are automatically parameterized:
+All user values are automatically quoted and escaped:

 ```typescript
 const condition = {